yeoman/yeoman.io/app/authoring/composability.md

 `composeWith` takes two parameters.

  1. `generatorPath` - A full path pointing to the generator you want to compose with (usually using `require.resolve()`).
- 2. `options` - An Object containing containing options to pass to the composed generator once it runs.
+ 2. `options` - An Object containing options to pass to the composed generator once it runs.

 When composing with a `peerDependencies` generator: